vboyev-MSFT/defender-docs/exposure-management/Qualys-data-connector.md

 To integrate with Qualys, you have to provide basic credentials for a Qualys user with **Manager** role or a **Reader** role with full scope.

-### Qualys configuration
+## Qualys configuration

 1. Get Qualys API URL
 2. To set up the Qualys integration, you need the API_URL of your Qualys instance, such as “qualysapi.qg1.apps.qualys.co.uk”.
-You can find it here.
+You can find it [here](https://www.qualys.com/platform-identification/). .
    1. If you can't find it:
       1. Log in to your Qualys account.
       2. Go to **Help** → **About**.